← Aaron CavanoAvailable for consulting

 Claude Code + Figma MCP — first run

-Direction 1: code → Figma.
-I sent /evalkit/index.html — a fully coded marketing page — to an existing Figma file.
+I sent /evalkit/index.html, a fully coded marketing page, to an existing Figma file.
 It came in as live-rendered structure, not a flat screenshot.
 Auto layout was partially applied: some sections were clean, others were nested in frames that didn't need to exist.
-Usable, not pristine.
+Usable, but needs cleanup.
 The important thing is the layer tree reflects the actual DOM, so edits are meaningful rather than destructive.

-Direction 2: Figma → design system doc.
-With the page now in Figma, I asked Claude to generate a design system one-pager — tokens for colors, spacing, typography, and components only.
-Then: split the doc to cover the app designs and the marketing site separately.
+With the page now in Figma, I asked Claude to generate a design system one-pager covering tokens for colors, spacing, typography, and components only.
+Then I had it split the doc to cover the app designs and the marketing site separately.
 It ran for five and a half minutes and produced a structured page breaking out both contexts.

 The more interesting question is what the loop enables over multiple iterations: refine in code, push to Figma, update the doc, pull back in.
 That's what I haven't tested yet.